AI and Space Archeology: Groundbreaking Ways Algorithms Are Uncovering Lost Civilizations

 1. Charting Metropolitan Networks

-Ancient towns are often only partly visible in satellite photos, particularly those that are hidden by deserts or woods.
+Particularly in cases where deserts or forests are present, ancient towns are frequently only partially visible in satellite images.
 Without artificial intelligence (AI), archaeologists can miss smaller, less distinct structures like irrigation systems or highways.
 On the other hand, AI is able to identify the traces of these networks.
 For example, artificial intelligence (AI) systems that recognize the geometrical regularities and alignments characteristic of human-made buildings may rebuild the city grids of ancient civilizations that have long been buried under silt or vegetation.

 2. Examining Agricultural Methods